Helping You To Decide Whether Chapter 7 Or Chapter 13 Is Best For You

 The choice to file a voluntary Chapter 7 or Chapter 13 is that of the qualifying debtor.
-The provision of the Bankruptcy Code which specifically deals with who may be a debtor in Chapter 13 is 11 U.S.C.
+The provision of the Bankruptcy Code, which specifically deals with who may be a debtor in Chapter 13, is 11 U.S.C.
 109. Title 11, the Bankruptcy Code, is a debtor relief statute.
-A myriad of reasons exist as to why a debtor may chose a Chapter 13 over a Chapter 7.
+A myriad of reasons exist as to why a debtor may choose Chapter 13 over Chapter 7.
 Possible reasons include:

 - Affordability.
 One has the ability to make monthly payments and obtain bankruptcy relief immediately.

 - Ability to include post-petition debts.
-The fact that if obligations such as medical bills are incurred during the term of the Chapter 13, the client has the option of converting to Chapter 7 and include those medical bills incurred during the term of Chapter 13.
+The fact that if obligations such as medical bills are incurred during the term of Chapter 13, the client has the option of converting to Chapter 7 and including those medical bills incurred during the term of Chapter 13.

 - Upfront fees and costs are cheaper.
-Many debtors desire immediate relief from creditors’ collection attempts or need to protect their property, and due to their low amount of disposable income they cannot afford to save for or to pay the upfront fees and costs required for a Chapter 7.
-The filing fees for a Chapter 13 are currently $310 and the filing fees for a Chapter 7 are $335.
-The major difference between the two chapters is that in a Chapter 13 none of the attorney fees are required upfront, as they can be paid over time through the Chapter 13 plan.
-Conversely, the attorney fees for a Chapter 7, which typically range between $1,450 and $1,800, must be paid upfront prior to filing.
-Also, the filing fees can be broken into installments making the filing of a Chapter 13 even more affordable.
+Many debtors desire immediate relief from creditors’ collection attempts or need to protect their property, and due to their low amount of disposable income, they cannot afford to save for or pay the upfront fees and costs required for a Chapter 7.
+The filing fees for a Chapter 13 are currently $310, and the filing fees for Chapter 7 are $335.
+The major difference between the two chapters is that in Chapter 13, none of the attorney fees are required upfront, as they can be paid over time through the Chapter 13 plan.
+Conversely, the attorney fees for Chapter 7, which typically range between $1,450 and $1,800, must be paid upfront prior to filing.
+Also, the filing fees can be broken into installments making the filing of Chapter 13 even more affordable.
 Additionally, both chapters require a credit counseling course, which costs about $15, to be taken before filing.

 - Less harsh effect on your credit report.
-There is the detrimental effect of a Chapter 7 bankruptcy on credit (reported for 10 years) versus that of a Chapter 13 (reported for seven years).
+There is a detrimental effect of a Chapter 7 bankruptcy on credit (reported for 10 years) versus that of Chapter 13 (reported for seven years).

 - Ability to convert to a Chapter 7 bankruptcy.
-Many reasons exist where conversion of a Chapter 13 to a Chapter 7 are desired or necessary.
+Many reasons exist why the conversion of Chapter 13 to Chapter 7 is desired or necessary.

 - Ability to modify the Chapter 13 plan.
-Due to changes in circumstances, e.g., major medical problems, loss of a job, etc., many reasons exist where plan modifications are desired or necessary.
+Due to changes in circumstances, e.g., major medical problems, loss of a job, etc., many reasons exist why plan modifications are desired or necessary.

 - Not eligible to file Chapter 7.
 Under current bankruptcy law, a debtor must qualify under a “means test” to file for Chapter 7.
 If a debtor’s average monthly income for six months prior to filing bankruptcy is equal to or less than the median income in their state, they may be eligible for Chapter 7.
 However, if the debtor’s income exceeds the median income in their state and the debtor has a certain amount of disposable income to repay some portion of unsecured debt in a Chapter 13 repayment plan, then the debtor does not qualify for Chapter 7.